Gladrin22/Sentiment_Analysis_BERT/README.md

 # Datasets:
----- > we can collect data either by web scraping or we can also use free datasets which are available online .
+"we can collect the data either by web scraping or we can also use freely available datasets online."